 Used properly, credit cards are a valuable financial tool.
-If you spend on them in a sustainable way, and never miss a monthly repayment they can build up your credit score (which is important if you ever want to apply for a mortgage, loans or better credit cards in the future).
+If you spend on them in a way that you can comfortably afford, and you never miss a monthly repayment they can build up your credit score.

-You can also earn money, travel and gifts with rewards program as many credit cards offer frequent flier miles, points and cash.
-Importantly, with a credit card you can benefit from protection on your purchases, which is useful if you're buying something big in advance like a flight or booking a stay in a hotel, where these is a risk of the company going bust.
+In addition, a credit card gives you protection on your purchases if the goods or service cost between £100 and £30,000.
+This can be very useful if you are buying something big in advance like a flight or booking a stay in a hotel, where there is a risk of the company going bust.

 Read more on all of these in the comprehensive Uswitch guide to credit cards.

-It's not wise use the card as a means to finance extravagant items that you cannot afford: eg new phone, designer clothes or expensive holidays.
-But don't forget that even small purchases will add up over time.
+It is not wise to use the card as a means to finance items that you cannot afford: for example a new phone, designer clothes or expensive holidays abroad.
+Even small purchases will add up over time and you may get a shock when you receive the total bill at the end of the month.

-If you are not careful, you can be in for an unpleasant surprise when the bill arrives.
-Required monthly payments are usually a small fraction of the total amount borrowed, and it's easy for inexperienced borrowers to generate more debt than they can reasonably repay without seeing the problem until it is far too late.
+Required monthly payments are usually a small fraction of the total amount borrowed, and it is easy for inexperienced borrowers to generate more debt than they can reasonably repay without seeing the problem until it is far too late.

-If you're a first- time credit card holder and would like to know more, then read our 7 tips to help you prepare.
-Read more...
+If you're a first-time credit card holder and would like to know more, then read our seven tips to help you prepare.